 The Renewable Hydrogen Fuel Cell Collaborative (RHFCC) is dedicated to aiding in research and development to remove barriers to adoption and make hydrogen-powered, zero-emission vehicles a viable option in the Midwest region.

-The RHFCC operates out of The Ohio State University Center for Automotive Research and is connected with research institutions and organizations across the country.
+The RHFCC operates out of The Energy Policy Center at Cleveland State University and is connected with research institutions and organizations across the country.
 The research community is working hard on a variety of projects to improve the prospects for fuel cells.
 A few of the notable projects include: